 "We have a strong channel-oriented policy but one thing we have never been great at is having lots of feet on the street.
 We needed to invest in more people in order to work with partners and drive revenue," said Childs.

 Rosser comes from back-up software vendor Yosemite Technologies and Godsen worked at Intel and Seagate.
-They join Darren Sheppard in managing 30 ‘core’ resellers and the plan is to add 15 more.
+They join Darren Sheppard in managing 30 ‘core’ resellers and the is to add 15 more.
 Some 250 resellers trade with Overland on an ad hoc basis each year.

-The vendor has a raft of new products coming next year, from the REO 9500D data de-duplicating VTL through to compressed VTL.
+The vendor has a raft new products coming next year, from the REO 9500D data de-duplicating VTL through to compressed VTL.

 The pressure on OEM revenues has caused Overland concern, said Hamish Macarthur, CEO at storage analyst Macarthur Stroud International.